gregorwolf/SAP-NPM-API-collection/apis/artifact-management/README.md

 ---

-## Get Information from Data File
+## Get Data Information
 ###### Method
-`getInfoFromDataFile(filePath: string, logger? : IChildLogger) :Promise<any>;`
+`getDataInfo(data: any, mainEntityName?: string, logger? : IChildLogger): Promise<any>;`
 ###### Description
-Read and parse Excel data file (CSV or XML format).
+Read and parse an Excel data file (CSV or XML format), or generate the main entity for a data model.
 ###### Parameters
-- filePath: Path of the data file.
+- data: Path of the data file, or a data model parsed from an Excel file.
+- mainEntityName: (Optional) Name of the entity taken as the main entity.
 - logger: (Optional) An instance of IChildLogger which can be implemented by consumers of this library.
 ###### returns
 - `Promise<any>`